 - If it was not really anyone’s fault, for example, because you got a pay rise in June, backdated to April that you could not have told us about earlier

-- If it was our fault but you could have realised we were overpaying you and didn't tell us.
-For example, if you get a pay rise but your benefit and Council Tax Support do not change, you should realise something is wrong and let us know.
+- If it was our fault; you realise we are overpaying but you don't tell us.
+For example, if you get a pay rise but your benefit and Council Tax Support does not change, you should realise something is wrong and let us know.

 We can recover the overpayment from: